Alternate Job Titles: Senior Technical Support Analyst, Technical Support Analyst III

 This chart describes the expected percentage of people who perform the job of Technical Support Analyst III that make less than that salary.
 For example 50% of the people who perform the job of Technical Support Analyst III are expected to make less than the median.

 Provides technical support to system users and customer support staff.
 Evaluates user needs, defines technical problems, and works with engineering/development staff to determine solutions.
 Assists customer in implementing solutions.
 Performs ongoing activities to maintain and enhance overall system performance.
-May require a bachelor's degree or its equivalent.
+Typically requires a bachelor's degree or its equivalent.
 Typically reports to a project lead or manager.
 Contributes to moderately complex aspects of a project.
 Work is generally independent and collaborative in nature.
-Typically requires 4 -7 years of related experience and a bachelor's degree.
+Typically requires 4 -7 years of related experience.
 View full job description